Battle of Piedmont: Battle

 After spending a rainy night encamped on the southern outskirts of Port Republic, Hunter's army marched southward on the Staunton Road toward Mount Meridian through the morning mist.
 Maj.
 Gen. Julius Stahel's cavalry led the advance, driving back Imboden's outposts.
 When Stahel's advance regiment reached Mount Meridian, Imboden successfully counterattacked with the 18th Virginia Cavalry.
 Stahel fed reinforcements into the fight and quickly overwhelmed the Virginians.
-Imboden barely escaped capture and only the timely charge from balance of his brigade, which included local reserves, saved the 18th Virginia from disaster.
+Imboden barely escaped capture and only the timely charge from the balance of his brigade, which included local reserves, saved the 18th Virginia from disaster.
 The Confederates then fell back slowly toward the village of Piedmont.
 Imboden expected to join forces with General Jones at Mowry's Hill but was surprised to find him at Piedmont.
 The two commanders debated the situation, and then Jones (who ranked Imboden) decided to stand and fight.

 Jones advanced a battalion of dismounted cavalry, convalescents, and detailed men several hundred yards in front of his left wing, backed by a section of horse artillery, and Stahel's advance was stopped.
 Jones deployed his two brigades of infantry (his left wing) along the edge of a woodlot that ran from the Staunton (or East) Road to the high bluffs of the Middle River that anchored his left flank.
 He ordered Imboden to guard his extreme right flank with the cavalry.
 On Imboden's immediate left, Brig.
 Gen. John C. Vaughn's brigade of dismounted Tennessee and Georgia horsemen went into position.
 Vaughn's left flank rested six hundred yards to the rear of Jones's right wing, creating a gap in the center of his line.
 There he positioned two batteries, including Captain Marquis's reserve artillery manned by 17- and 18-year-olds of Augusta County.

 Hunter's Chief of Staff, Colonel David Hunter Strother, described the battlefield: